cprocino/Aquaponics/README.md

 <img src="https://github.com/cprocino/Aquaponics/assets/71406784/ceef106a-32a8-4821-ae7c-09107d3ca763" height="250">

-this is the whole project assembled with out the water or plants.
+This is the whole project assembled without the water or plants.

 <img src="https://github.com/cprocino/Aquaponics/assets/71406784/45a71b2f-20c6-462a-8690-de35b9570bf4" height="250">

-This is the final pump we desided on, we got it from disasembling a small fishtank filter
+This is the final pump we decided on, we got it from disassembling a small fish tank filter

 <img src="https://github.com/cprocino/Aquaponics/assets/71406784/c0a0b5c2-0847-4fc3-a14b-1832fafcfa8e" height="250">

- this is the pile of unused or discarded matirials, stars of the show include two valves ordered from amazon that needed far more presure than we had and  dozens of feet of tubing that turned out to be useless.
+ this is the pile of unused or discarded materials, stars of the show include two valves ordered from amazon that needed far more pressure than we had and  dozens of feet of tubing that turned out to be useless.

 <img src="https://github.com/Ncrawfo72/aquaponics/blob/main/images/aquaponics%20working.gif" height="450">